MasonBoom/Chatbots-Capstone/README.md

 # Generative-chatbot
 This is my first generative chatbot project I have ever made.
 This was the final capstone of Codecademy's "Build Chatbots with Python" skill path.

 this is a generative, open-domain chatbot to allow it to interact with the user and talk about numerous subjects, instead of being confined to predetermined topics.
+The chatbot reads the user input to generate a response based on what the user types into the console.

+To run this project locally, run the file "chat.py".
+I reccomend setting up tensorflow-gpu prior to running this program on your local machine.

 I built this project using:
 - Python 3